Byont-Ventures/smart-contract-analysis-tools/docs/analysis-techniques.md

 What if the function calls an external function of an interface and we don't have the code of the implementation?
 In this case, the tool could simply return a random value (in the domain of the return type of the external call), or it could simply give up and say that symbolic execution is not possible in this case.
 But this of course ignores the possibility that the external call makes a change in the state variables of the original contract which can influence the flow for the rest of the original function.
 Or something in between.
 Some tools have a way of dealing with this, but then you do need access to the source code.
 Mythril makes this possible for example as shown in [this article](https://blog.mythx.io/misc/easy-multi-contract-security-analysis-using-mythril/).

-## 7 Model checking

-When verifying a state-machine (sometimes also called the model), the assertions to test are mostly related to time-sensitive assertions.
-For example, if it needs to be verified that function `stepOne()` can never be called before function `stepTwo()`, then we can verify this with a state-machine.
-The nice thing about validating on a state-machine is that it can also be done before writing any code.
-A state-machine can be created based on the functional design for example to see if the design has the desired properties.

-This [paper](https://hal.archives-ouvertes.fr/hal-02103511/document) shows an example of how a smart contract is can be converted to a state-machine.
-In this paper, the tool [NuSMV](https://nusmv.fbk.eu/) is used to model and verify smart-contracts.
-When using a state-machine to perform verification on, [temporal logic](https://wickstrom.tech/programming/2021/05/03/specifying-state-machines-with-temporal-logic.html) can be used.
-Temporal logic allows the user to specify that event `b` should always immediately follow after event `a`, or that event `b` can not happen if event `a` occurred twice, but that it can happen if it occurred once.

-In another [paper](https://www.fit.vutbr.cz/research/groups/verifit/tools/muse/bytecode08.pdf), symbolic execution was used to generate a state-machine on which temporal properties could be verified.
-This makes it possible to do model checking without manually creating a state-machine.
-This shown again that verification techniques don't exclude each other.

-## 8 Static analysis
+## 6 Static analysis

-Whereas symbolic execution **runs** the code (be it with symbolic values), static analyses only **looks** at the code.
-This doesn't mean that static analysis tools are less powerful or less useful (because they aren't).
-But it does mean that, in general, they will finish quicker than symbolic execution.
+So far SMT, symbolic execution and fuzzing have been discussed as tools that help to find more bugs than with unit tests alone.
+These are all analysis tools that check the source code against assertions/requirements that the code should adhere to by running the code.
+Static analysis is different in that it doesn't run the code, but it looks at the code and tries to find patterns that are known to be problematic.

+For example, [Prettier](https://prettier.io/) (the code formatter) is also static analysis tool.
+It looks at your code and finds violations of rules defined in the configuration of prettier.
+Also [Grammarly](https://app.grammarly.com/) can be though of as a static analysis tool.
+It looks at your text and finds violations of rules defined by the English language.

-The main goal of static analysis tools is to find patterns in the code that are not conforming to a certain standard, or that are known to have a high chance of contributing to a bug in the code.
+More generally, the goal of static analysis tools is to find patterns in the code that are not conforming to a certain standard, or that are known to have a high chance of leading to a bug in the code.
 Another thing is that it could, for example, find dead code by looking at where functions and variables are used in the code.

 For Solidity, one such pattern is for example updating a variable after an external call.
 This is a classic setup for re-entrancy attacks.

-Note that [Prettier](https://prettier.io/) (the code formatter) is also a static analysis tool.
-It looks at your code and finds violations of rules defined in the configuration of prettier.

 Static analysis can also be used to help reduce the state-space-explosion problem.
 This is because static analysis analyses the source code and sees dependencies between variables and function.
 This gained insight can then be used to decide to not symbolically execute certain branches.
 Meaning that branches that are not updating state variables of the contract can be pruned earlier for example.

 For Solidity specifically, this was presented in the [paper for MPro](https://arxiv.org/pdf/1911.00570.pdf).
 MPro improved the symbolic execution tool for Solidity called [Mythril](https://github.com/ConsenSys/mythril/tree/develop) with the static analysis tool for Solidity called [Slither](https://github.com/crytic/slither).

-## 9 A note of formal verification
+## 7 A note of formal verification

 The techniques discussed so far will only tell you that the assertions (requirements) that you want to verify in your program are met within the configuration given to the tools.
-Meaning that if an assertion could be violated after `n` amount of steps, but to reduce the state-space the configuration is only allowed `n-1` steps, the violation might not be found (and thus not reported).
+Meaning that if an assertion could be violated after `n` amount of steps, but to reduce the state-space, the configuration is only allowed `n-1` steps, the violation might not be found (and thus not reported).

-Also, the tools can only verify what is given to them, so if the assertion does not cover the associated requirement in a function design, then the assertion might not be violated while the assertion itself is not correct.
+Also, the tools can only verify what is given to them, so if the assertion does not cover the associated requirement in a functional design, then the assertion might not be violated while the assertion itself is not correct.
 Giving a false impression of success.

 ---

-## 10 How Byont uses these techniques
+## 8 How Byont uses these techniques

 At Byont, we make heavy use of Foundry's fuzzing capabilities.
 Besides that, we are also making use of: